davepinch/pinchy.cc/content/topics/films/solaris/solaris-film.md

 ---
 title: "Solaris (film)"
 director: Andrei Tarkovsky
+film of:
+  - science fiction
+  - drama
 not to be confused with: Solaris (video game) see also:
   - Stalker (film)
 tags:
   - highly recommended
-  - science fiction
   - film
-  - Andrei Tarkovsky
 ---